procitec/qt/qtwebengine/src/3rdparty/chromium/docs/cl_respect.md

 information.
 Whenever more information is required, make sure everyone agrees on the problem before you discuss the solution and consider expanding the documentation.

+#### Wait for LGTM from all your reviewers

+As a general rule of thumb, if a reviewer has made a comment on your CL, even though you may have addressed that comment in a new patchset, don't submit the CL until you have their LGTM, unless the reviewer gave the OK to do so (e.g. when the reviewer delegates the reviewing task to someone else).
+If you need to land a CL urgently and one of your reviewers isn't available (e.g. OOO), submit your CL, and send your reviewer a note; in the note, be sure to include the reason why you had to land the CL, and show that you've considered their opinions & are ready to promptly act on their additional comments in a followup CL.

 #### What to do if it's going wrong